 The DC-saturation hazard

-Set in and the gain goes to infinity — the ideal integrator has infinite DC gain.
-In practice that is dangerous: any tiny DC Input offset voltage at the input is integrated forever and ramps the output into the rail (Op-amp output saturation) given enough time.
+Set in and the gain goes to infinity: the ideal integrator has infinite DC gain.
+That’s dangerous in practice.
+Any tiny DC Input offset voltage at the input is integrated forever and ramps the output into the rail (Op-amp output saturation) given enough time.
 Real integrators always place a large resistor in parallel with . caps the DC gain at the finite (but large) value while leaving the integrating behaviour intact above the corner .
-The integrator is the workhorse of analog signal processing — PID controllers, active filters, sigma-delta modulators, waveform generators.
-Swapping which element is the capacitor gives the complementary Op-amp differentiator.
+Swapping which element is the capacitor gives the Op-amp differentiator.